brainwater/identitone/README.md

 ## Description

+Source code can be found on GitHub at [https://github.com/brainwater/identitone](https://github.com/brainwater/identitone)

 Requires python 3 to run.

 Identitone uses the hash of the provided seed to create a unique identitone that should be easily distinguishable from other identitones.
 It uses the bits of the hash to choose which notes to play, and then creates a sequence of sounds that are each the combination of a few notes selected using the hash.